littleactuary/littleactuary.github.io/_posts/blog/2015-11-30-some-things-about-writing-R-programs.md

 ---
 layout: post
-title: "Some tricks I have learned about writing R programs"
+title: "Some things about writing R programs"
 modified:
 categories: blog
-excerpt: "How to well structure an R program"
+excerpt: "How to write a well-structured and understandable R program"
 tags: [R]
 image: